timuela/timuela.github.io/docs/home.md

 - Did you ask people to carry you but not one single person replied?

 #### Well you came to the right place
-- This is all you need to know to hunt ALONE!!
+- This is all you need to know to hunt ALONE!
 - Disclaimer: The whole build cost a lot of plats.
 Probably in the thousands.

 [Start](gear.md)